Scharnhorst-class cruiser: Design

-General characteristics and machinery
+General characteristics

 The ships of the class were 144.6 m long overall, and 143.8 m long at the waterline.
 They had a beam of 21.6 m, a draft of 8.37 m, and displaced 11616 t standard, and 12985 t at full load.
 The ships' hulls were constructed of transverse and longitudinal steel frames, over which the outer hull plating was riveted.
 The vessels had 15 watertight compartments and a double bottom that ran for 50% of the length of the hull.
+Their hulls featured a pronounced ram bow and a whaleback-type forecastle.
+The upper deck extended from the forecastle up to the aft gun turret, where it stepped down to main deck level.
+The ships had a fairly minimal superstructure, consisting primarily of an armored conning tower forward, along with an open bridge, and a smaller, secondary conning tower aft.
+Both ships were fitted with a pair of heavy military masts.